|Far Red (700-780nm)||0%|

 Myth busting: Spectrum

 Another myth is regarding green light.
 There is a wide-spread belief that plants do not use green light.
 Many older grow lights focus on blue and red, and leave out green.
 The reason for this is electrical efficiency.
-Blues and red LEDs are just more efficient, because of a dip in efficiency in semiconductor physics around 550nm.
+Monochrome blue and red LEDs are more efficient than white lights, because white is blue hitting phosphor, and there is a dip in efficiency in semiconductor physics around 550nm.
 As you learned earlier, blue and red are also more important wavelengths for the "action spectrum".

 Red, having the shortest wavelength of the visual spectrum, will saturate leaf surfaces.
 So there is a maximum amount of red that a plant will take.
 Yellow and Green have a bit more energy than Red, and so they are able to penetrate deeper into the leaf (in the case of red, orange, yellow), or deeper into the canopy (in the case of green, or far red), and excite chloroplasts lower down.

-So in low lighting conditions, red light is best (in conjunction with at least 1-10% blue), but under high lighting conditions, there is a saturation level for red light at around 300-400uMol/m2/s, so it is best to have some yellow or green in the light, or your 'blurple' light will max out around 400uMol of light reaching the plants.
+So in low lighting conditions, red light is best (in conjunction with at least 1-10% blue), but under high lighting conditions, there is a saturation level for red light at around 400uMol/m2/s, so it is wise to add white (i.e yellow, green) for wattages above a certain level, if you are using an older blurple.

 As mentioned, green is not an efficient colour to produce, so instead, white LEDs are used, which are just blue LEDs heating up a phosphor coating.
 They often have as much green output as a green LED.

 What other cool stuff should I know?